doscsy12/geri-cogmotor/README.md

 In this study, participants were asked to play a computer game with the upper-limb H-MAN robot (with haptic feedback).
 The game represents a flower shop in which the partipants were required to serve a number of customers by retrieving the required item (plant/flower) from a shelf and delivering it to the correct customer.
 There are two aspects to this exergame:
 - **cognitive** task in which the participant is required to remember the item ordered, as well as the sequence in which the customers arrived.
-- **motor** task in which the partipant is required to navigate around the flower shop without colliding with shelves or objects placed through the shop.
+- **motor** task in which the partipant is required to navigate around the flower shop without colliding with shelves or objects placed throughout the shop.

 ### Aim
 Thus, the aim of this study is to determine if *both* cognitive and motor skills can be learnt using exergames with haptic interventions.